Cuba's support for Maduro 'not negotiable' despite US sanctions

 Venezuela has been Cuba's top ally for nearly two decades, and also its main supplier of oil.

-Washington has called for Maduro to step down in favor of US-backed opposition leader Juan Guaido, and has demanded that Havana withdraw Cuban military personnel that it says are keeping the Venezuelan president in power.
+Washington has called for Maduro to step down in favour of US-backed Opposition Leader Juan Guaido, and has demanded that Havana withdraw Cuban military personnel that it says are keeping the Venezuelan president in power.

 Cuba has 20,000 civilian personnel in Venezuela, mainly doctors, but denies it has military personnel on the ground there.